Publications

 - Altamirano, Melina and Sandra Ley.
 2020.
 “The Economy, Security, and Corruption in the 2018 Presidential Election.
 Campaign issues and electoral preferences in Mexico”, Política y gobierno, 27(2): 1–39.
 [Español | English]

 - Altamirano, Melina, Sarah Berens and Sandra Ley.
 2020.
-“The Welfare State amid Crime: How Victimization and Perception of Insecurity Affect Social Policy Preferences in Latin America and the Caribbean”, Politics & Society, 48(3): 389–422
+“The Welfare State amid Crime: How Victimization and Perception of Insecurity Affect Social Policy Preferences in Latin America and the Caribbean”, Politics & Society, 48(3): 389–422.
+(2021 Seligson Prize from LAPOP, Vanderbilt University)

 - Altamirano, Melina.
 2020.
 “Política social e igualdad de género en México, 2012-2018”, Foro Internacional, LX, núm.
 2, cuad.
 240, 755-789.
 DOI: 10.24201/fi.v60i2.2738.